By Casey Adams

 “The fact that I can leave the office and take a hike on public lands within 10 to 15 minutes is one of my favorite parts of living in Lander.
 It’s hard for me to think of many places in the lower 48 with that kind of access, but it’s totally normal in Wind River Country,” said Amy Rathke, Wyoming Outdoor Council community engagement director.

 Sweeping southeast from the mountain wonderland that is Togwotee Pass, Wind River Country stretches out across mountains, foothills, forests, sagebrush flats, rivers, and more.
-A total of 5,242,085 acres of public land accounts for 85 percent of the county—all of that land is yours.
+A total of 5,242,085 acres of public land accounts for 85 percent of Fremont County—all of that land is yours.
+Some of it (2.2 million acres) is located on the Wind River Indian Reservation, which requires an extra permit to access but opens doors to cultural connections, as well!

 On your land here in Wind River Country, you can cross-country or backcountry ski on countless groomed trails and pristine acres of powder, or you can rev up your sled and snowmobile on the Continental Divide Snowmobile Trail.

-On this land of yours, you can load up a backpack for three weeks or three hours of exploring in the Wind River Mountains, Absaroka Mountains, or Wyoming Mountains.
-Wander for miles, even making your way to the other side of the Wind River Range and into the next county before you reach any public land.
+On this land of yours, you can load up a backpack for three weeks or three hours of exploring in the Wind River Mountains or Absaroka Mountains.
+Wander for miles, even making your way to the other side of the Wind River Range and into the next county before you reach any private land.

 These 5 million acres are there for you to explore the burgeoning mountain biking trail networks that stretch across the county.
 From Johnny Behind the Rocks in the southwestern red-dirt region of the county to climbing up Sinks Canyon in central Fremont County to the downhill track in Dubois’ valley of the warm winds up north, the mountain biking scene is unreal.
 Pair that with miles of pleasantly quiet highways, and find your find your cycling roll here.